The Ultimate Guide to Construction Risk Management

 11. Comments and Updates: Ongoing notes on the progress of risk management activities and any changes to the risk profile.

-Keeping a Risk Register ensures that all risks are systematically tracked, managed, and communicated, supporting proactive risk management throughout the project.
+Keeping a project risk register ensures that all risks are systematically tracked, managed, and communicated, supporting proactive risk management throughout the project.

 It allows project managers to monitor risk status, assess the effectiveness of responses, and update risk assessments as needed.